UQ-RCC/pitschi-docs/userguide-pitschi.md

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/42192079/124858185-ec07a080-dff0-11eb-802d-3b87fe36a55c.jpg">

-Is you see the above messgae on your screen, please log out of the PPMS Tracker and please goto Step 2.
+If you see the above messgae on your screen, please log out of the PPMS Tracker and  go back to Step 2.

-1) If you have a booking session in PPMS, then please login to PPMS Tracker again.
+1) If you have a booking session in PPMS, then please login to **PPMS Tracker** again.
 2) Your project UQRDM collection would be mounted automatically.
 If you want to check please follow following instructions:
 > - Click on the **Start button** and search **File Explorer**, then click on **File Explorer**.
 >